Exciton-Enhanced Spontaneous Parametric Down-Conversion in Two-Dimensional Crystals: Abstract

 \section{Abstract}

-We show that excitonic effects in 2D crystals enhance the probability of spontaneous parametric down-conversion (SPDC), a second-order optical response that leads to the generation of entangled photon pairs.
-We formulate the second-order response within many-body theory and perform first principles calculations on NbOX$_2$ (X = I, Cl), 2D crystals of interest in non-linear optics.
-Excitonic resonances together with interexciton couplings lead to order-of-magnitude enhancements in the second-order response.
+We show that excitonic resonances and interexciton transitions can enhance the probability of spontaneous parametric down-conversion, a second-order optical response which generates entangled photon pairs.
+We benchmark our \textit{ab initio} many-body calculations using experimental polar plots of second harmonic generation in NbOI$_2$, clearly demonstrating the relevance of excitons in the nonlinear response.
+A strong double-exciton resonance in 2D NbOCl$_2$ leads to giant enhancement in the second order susceptibility.
 Our work paves the way for the realization of efficient ultrathin quantum light sources.

-Spontaneous parametric down-conversion (SPDC) is a non-linear optical process in which a pump photon with frequency $\omega_p$ spontaneously splits into two correlated photons - a signal photon with frequency $\omega_s$ and an idler photon with frequency $\omega_i=\omega_p-\omega_s$ ~\cite{dorfman2016nonlinear,reverseCouteau,pan2012multiphoton}.
+Spontaneous parametric down-conversion (SPDC) is a second-order nonlinear optical process in which a pump photon with frequency $\omega_p$ spontaneously splits into two correlated photons - a signal photon with frequency $\omega_s$ and an idler photon with frequency $\omega_i=\omega_p-\omega_s$ ~\cite{dorfman2016nonlinear,reverseCouteau,pan2012multiphoton}.
 Such entangled photons are fundamental to the realization of quantum communication and quantum information applications~\cite{pan2012multiphoton}.
 The signal and idler frequencies can be the same (degenerate SPDC), or different (non-degenerate SPDC).
-The inverse process of SPDC is sum-frequency generation (SFG), the most widely studied case being second harmonic generation (SHG), where two photons of the same frequency are converted into one photon with twice the frequency~\cite{reverseCouteau}.
-Aside from frequency up-conversion, SHG is useful in determining crystal symmetries and orientations ~\cite{li2013probing}, and also in studying quantum interference ~\cite{lin2019quantum}.
+Just recently, entangled photon pairs were generated through SPDC in 46-nm-thick NbOCl$_2$~\cite{guo2023ultrathin}.
+Traditionally, bulk materials are used for the generation of entangled photon pairs, because the probability amplitude for this process scales linearly with volume.
+Moving to the 2D limit is, however, at the forefront of experimental research in nonlinear optics, due to inherent advantages such as reduction in losses due to optical absorption, and more facile integration with hybrid quantum photonic platforms which can enhance the incident light intensities~\cite{ResNanoPh2021,ResOpt2021,ResACSnano2022}.
+Importantly, the relaxation of phase-matching conditions in 2D is not only helpful from a technical viewpoint, but also broadens the frequency spectrum for entangled photon pairs~\cite{PRLthin}.